-"HIV and Me: Marissa's Story" Redefine Positive Media Running Time: 9:30 minutes
+"HIV and Me: Marissa's Story" Redefine Positive Media

 This video is designed to educate 5th grade elementary school students about HIV and AIDS.
 The video tells the story of a 9-year old girl whose mother is HIV positive.
 All videos in the Redefine Positive series contain accurate medical and scientific information about transmission and prevention, address the emotional and social aspects of HIV and AIDS, and attempt to decrease the devastating stigma and discrimination still associated with the disease.